Columbia Communities In Action Internship Program (CCIA)

-Columbia Communities in Action, sponsored by the Office of Civic Action and Engagement (OCAE) and the Center for Career Education (CCE), began in 2008 as a new way to engage students in the community while developing key transferable skills.
+Columbia Communities in Action, sponsored by Student Engagement and the Center for Career Education (CCE), began in 2008 as a new way to engage students in the community while developing key transferable skills.
 With the support of career counseling professionals, students are able to identify and develop personal and professional goals.
 As part of the program, participants take part in networking events, training workshops and educational programming designed to help explore career opportunities in civic engagement throughout the Spring semester.

 The CCIA students intern with a not-for-profit organization that will allow them to simultaneously build skills and gain experience while contributing to a cause they feel passionate about.
 Students work in a variety of different roles from research to project management to fundraising and development.
 The possibilities to utilize and apply skills are endless in this field.
 To get a better understanding of the variety of opportunities available through this program, please read the CCIA Student Experiences section below.